-I suspect it’s for the same reason that keeps us from doing anything we haven’t done before – lack of awareness, lack of resources or a lack of confidence.
+I suspect it’s for the same reasons that keep us from doing anything we haven’t done before – lack of awareness, lack of resources or a lack of confidence.
 I’m going out on a limb here to state that in this case, it can’t be an awareness issue.
 Nor do I think it’s lack of resources because I’ve never worked for a company who couldn’t budget for a much-needed person or project if there was a desperate need.
-Something else might have to give in order to make it happen, but there is always a way.
+Something else might have to give to make it happen, but there’s always a way.
 The return on investment proposal must be solid and usually, one or more executives must spend a great deal of political capital in order to get said project approved.
 This leads me to believe the reason companies haven’t made the step toward social media is that which plagues everyone to some degree – fear.
 Fear runs a lot of people, so it stands to reason since individuals make up corporations, that fear runs rampant in most companies.
 Fear of looking incompetent and fear of failure paralyzes people from making courageous decisions . . . and from making progress.

 As long as the industrial mindset relegates social media to the fringes and they collectively deem it as a “nice to have” and not a “must have” there will be no impetus to change.
 It will be the forward-thinking CEO or Marketing Director who sees what others don’t – for that company, they will take command of their presence and they will change the game for the manufacturing community.
 Then once again, those companies who were too afraid to start, the companies hamstrung by fear will be playing catch-up and will continue to lag in their market.
 Don’t want to give in to fear?
 Then take the plunge!
 If you do it as professionally as you handle the rest of your marketing you’re going to be just fine.